-128 DORRANCE STREET, SUITE 220

-PROVIDENCE, RI 02903
+128 DORRANCE STREET, SUITE 220 PROVIDENCE, RI 02903 401.831.7171 (t) 401.831.7175 (f) www.riaclu.org

-401.831.7171 (t)

-401.831.7175 (f)

-www.riaclu.org

-COMMENTS IN SUPPORT OF 13-S 0493 - RELATING TO EDUCATION AND LABOR - SOCIAL MEDIA PRIVACY April 9, 2013
+COMMENTS IN SUPPORT OF 14-S 2095 - SOCIAL MEDIA PRIVACY March 13, 2014

-Increasingly, employers and schools nationwide are demanding that employees, applicants, and students disclose the passwords to their private social media accounts, log into those accounts in the presence of the employer or school official, or connect their profile with the profile of an employer or school official.
-The ACLU of Rhode Island supports this legislation's efforts to protect Rhode Island's employees and students from these intrusions on their private communications and activities before they occur.
+Nationwide, employers and schools nationwide are increasingly demanding that employees, applicants, and students disclose the passwords to their private social media accounts, log into those accounts in the presence of the employer or school official, or connect their profile with the profile of an employer or school official.

-As social media use becomes ubiquitous, so does the amount of information transmitted through and contained on these social media websites.
 Students and employees have a right to privacy in their non-work or non-school time, and that right extends to the password-protected information they have online.

 Just as no employer or school official has the right to access an employee or student's personal mail at their home, they should not be able to access any information not intended to be viewed by the public at large.
 Neither should they have access to the personal information of an employee or student's friends and family members, as they do when accessing a social media account.
 Further, accessing a protected social media site may expose significant information about an applicant which potential employers are currently not permitted to ask during a job interview, including the age and religion of an applicant.
 Access to this information may result in discrimination against an applicant, and a lawsuit against an employer.

-In order to protect these privacy rights, Maryland, Illinois and California have already barred employers from requiring this social media information, and Delaware and California have done the same for schools.
-Much of the language in this legislation is similar to the laws in these states.
-The legislation does not prohibit employers or schools from accessing any information contained on open, public social media profiles, nor does it prohibit employees or students from willingly connecting their profile with that of an employer or school official.
+This legislation does not prohibit employers or schools from accessing any information contained on open, public social media profiles, nor does it prohibit employees or students from willingly connecting their profile with that of an employer or school official.
 The legislation similarly does not bar employees from conducting Internet background checks of employees, or prohibit an employer or school official's ability to monitor an employee or student's work or efficiency.